-Modern day river cruising got its start in the 1990s with the opening of the Main-Danube Canal.
-That engineering feet connected Europe’s main waterways and effectively launched an entire industry.
+Modern-day river cruising got its start in the 1990s with the opening of the Main-Danube Canal.
+That engineering feat connected Europe’s main waterways and effectively launched an entire industry.

 What’s your brand standard at Avalon Waterways?